laserpants/trombone/README.md

     GET /customer  >>  (id, name, phone) select a.a, a.b, a.c from customer as a join something as b

-A similar syntax is available for `INSERT` statements.
+Incidentally, a similar syntax is available for `INSERT` statements.
 This can be used if the server is unable to infer the table name and sequence necessary to obtain the last inserted id.

     POST /customer  <>  (tbl_name, sequence) insert into...